calliope-project/calliope/doc/user/ref_advanced_func.rst

 ..
 Note::

    If a parameter is not explicit in time and space, it can be specified as a single value in the model definition (or, using location-specific definitions, be made spatially explicit).
 This applies both to parameters that never vary through time (for example, cost of installed capacity) and for those that may be time-varying (for example, a technology's available resource).
+However, each model must contain at least one time series.

 For parameters that vary in time, time series data can be read from CSV files, by specifying ``resource: file=filename.csv`` to pick the desired CSV file from within the configured timeseries data path (``model.timeseries_data_path``).